iTerm2

 Terminal Tips: iTerm2, oh-my-zsh and more

 My productivity heavily depends on the tool belt I use.
-Terminal is not an exception and I'd like to share my configuration and tweaks.
+Terminal is not an exception, and I’d like to share my configuration and tweaks.

 Use iTerm2